jcampbell05/RxChef/README.md

 ---Order1---Order2--->
 ```

-This RxMarbles Timeline represents an event for one order being placed followed by another event for the second order being placed.
+This RxMarble Timeline represents an event for one order being placed followed by another event for the second order being placed.
 This timeline is known as a __Stream__.

 An __Observable__ emits this __Stream__ which a __Subscriber__ listens to.
 So how do we handle these events?